Considering a Heated Driveway? Here's How Much It'll Cost to Install One

 Both the portable mats and built-in driveway-heating methods stave off snow and ice — but one is much more expensive than the other.

-The first, less-expensive method is heated mats.
+The first, less-expensive method is heated mats for driveways.
 These mats are portable and come in varied lengths and sizes.
-Although some cost as little as a few hundred dollars, higher-quality versions can cost anywhere from $1,600 to nearly $3,000.
+Although some cost as little as a few hundred dollars, higher-quality versions can cost anywhere from $1,600 to over $3,000 (CAD 2,200 to CAD 4,100), according to data from LawnStarter.
 They’re generally just a few feet wide and between 20 and 30 feet long.

 One benefit in addition to the lower cost of portable mats is their flexibility, as they can be moved anywhere you need them — from your walkway to your porch, sidewalk or driveway.
 Mats are built with a heating element sandwiched between slip-resistant rubber covers and come with a moisture-resistant power cord.
 Oftentimes, you can also adjust the heating levels according to your needs.